TaalVerena/tidy-tasks/README.md

 - If the user does not confirm removing the task, they are presented with a message confirming the task was not removed and the user is returned to the view and manage tasks menu.

 ### Future Features to Implement
+- **Add Options to Completed Tasks** - Add the option to edit and re-open completed tasks.
+- **Search & Sort Tasks** - Add the option to search and sort tasks by task ID / number, task description, category and priority.
+- **Task Pages** - Adjust the view and manage tasks menu to display a maximum amount of tasks per page and add the option to navigate between pages.
+- **Refactor Code** - Refactor the code to make it more efficient and even easier to read.

 ## Testing
 ### Tests & Results